-(9) "Supplier" means any person, firm, association, partnership, or corporation which sells, offers for sale, or offers for promotional purposes packages or packaging components which shall be used by any other person, firm, association, partnership, or corporation to package a product.
+(9) "Supplier" means any person, firm, association, partnership, or corporation which sells, offers for sale, or offers for promotional purposes packages or packaging components that shall be used by any other person, firm, association, partnership, or corporation to package a product.

-(c)(1) As soon as feasible, but not later than one year after the Secretary makes the finding described in subsection (a) of this section, no package or packaging component shall be offered for sale or for promotional purposes by its manufacturer or distributor in the State of Vermont which includes, in the package itself or in any packaging component, inks, dyes, pigments, adhesives, stabilizers, or any other additives containing any lead, cadmium, mercury, or hexavalent chromium which has been intentionally introduced as an element during manufacturing or distribution as opposed to the incidental presence of any of these elements.
+(c)(1) As soon as feasible, but not later than one year after the Secretary makes the finding described in subsection (a) of this section, no package or packaging component shall be offered for sale or for promotional purposes by its manufacturer or distributor in the State of Vermont that includes, in the package itself or in any packaging component, inks, dyes, pigments, adhesives, stabilizers, or any other additives containing any lead, cadmium, mercury, or hexavalent chromium that has been intentionally introduced as an element during manufacturing or distribution as opposed to the incidental presence of any of these elements.

-(2) The use of a regulated metal as a processing agent or intermediate to impart certain chemical or physical changes during manufacturing, resulting in the incidental retention of a residue of that metal in the final package or packaging component which is neither desired nor deliberate, is not considered intentional introduction for the purposes of this section where that final package or packaging component is in compliance with subdivision (e)(3) of this section and where there is no reasonable alternative.
+(2) The use of a regulated metal as a processing agent or intermediate to impart certain chemical or physical changes during manufacturing, resulting in the incidental retention of a residue of that metal in the final package or packaging component that is neither desired nor deliberate, is not considered intentional introduction for the purposes of this section where that final package or packaging component is in compliance with subdivision (e)(3) of this section and where there is no reasonable alternative.

 (3) The use of recycled materials as feedstock for the manufacture of new packaging materials, where some portion of the recycled materials may contain amounts of the regulated metals, is not considered intentional introduction for the purposes of this section where the new package or packaging component is in compliance with subdivision (e)(3) of this section.

-(d) As soon as feasible, but not later than one year after the Secretary makes the finding described in subsection (a) of this section, no product shall be offered for sale or for promotional purposes by its manufacturer or distributor in the State of Vermont in a package which includes, in the package itself or in any packaging component, inks, dyes, pigments, adhesives, stabilizers, or any other additives containing any lead, cadmium, mercury, or hexavalent chromium which has been intentionally introduced as an element during manufacturing or distribution as opposed to the incidental presence of any of these elements.
+(d) As soon as feasible, but not later than one year after the Secretary makes the finding described in subsection (a) of this section, no product shall be offered for sale or for promotional purposes by its manufacturer or distributor in the State of Vermont in a package that includes, in the package itself or in any packaging component, inks, dyes, pigments, adhesives, stabilizers, or any other additives containing any lead, cadmium, mercury, or hexavalent chromium that has been intentionally introduced as an element during manufacturing or distribution as opposed to the incidental presence of any of these elements.